Yona-Appletree/ledSPI/README.md

 to disable the HDMI "cape" on the BeagleBone Black.

-Mount the FAT32 partition, either through linux on the BeagleBone or by plugging the USB into a computer, and add the following to the first line of `uEnv.txt'
+Mount the FAT32 partition, either through linux on the BeagleBone or by plugging the USB into a computer, modify 'uEnv.txt' by changing:

+Angstrom - RevB

 	capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

 It should read something like

 	optargs=quiet drm.debug=7 capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

+Debian - RevB

+Find the line below and uncomment

+	##Disable HDMI
+	#cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

+Change to

+	##Disable HDMI
+	cape_disable=capemgr.disable_partno=BB-BONELT-HDMI,BB-BONELT-HDMIN

-Then reboot the BeagleBone Black.
+Save and Reboot the BeagleBone Black.

 Test LEDscape
 -------------